algorithmiaio/dev-center/_pages/algorithm-development/comparing-algorithms.md

  **Note:** Not sure what the I/O should look like for your evaluator algorithm?
 Check out the the API [documentation](https://algorithmia.com/algorithms/algoevaldemo/StringReversalEvaluator/docs) for the string reversal evaluator, it should get you on the right track.

-## Step 2: Create a new evaluation
+## Step 2: Create a New Evaluation

 ##### Go to the [Algorithmia Evaluations Wizard](https://algorithmia.com/evaluations) and click "Create Evaluation"

 ![](https://i.imgur.com/be7W8BR.png)

-## Step 3: Setup your Evaluation
+## Step 3: Set up your Evaluation

 ### Step 3.1: Add your evaluator algorithm at the bottom, click "Choose Existing".
 ![](https://i.imgur.com/gsG4XCz.png)